 ● Protects against osteoporosis

-● Burns calories, making it easier to return to your pre-pregnancy weight
+● Burns calories, making it easier for you to return to your pre-pregnancy weight

 In addition, breastfeeding is convenient and always available!

-To me, the best part, is the special bond that develops from the close, physical contact between baby and mother.
+To me, the best part of breastfeeding is the bonding.
+I treasured my special connection that came from the close, physical contact between my baby and me.

-Even for experienced mothers, each child has their own preferences.
-My own family is a good example.
+Even for experienced mothers, each baby has their own preferences.
+I experienced this first-hand with my own children.
 The ferociousness of a piranha came to mind when my tiny, baby daughter took to my breast.
 She liked to nurse a minimum half hour on each side.
 If she could fall asleep for a nap latched-on all the better.
 So this is what I expected when my son came along years later.
 He had different ideas!
 Rather than 30 minutes per breast, he fed 10 maybe 15 minutes max on each side and called it good.
 With such short nursing sessions, he never fell asleep.
 Each kiddo is unique!

 It Takes A Village…

 So don’t be too hard on yourself!
-If you are having some difficulty it doesn’t mean you weren’t meant to breastfeed.
-Look for some guidance and support.
-Hospital medical staff, doulas and/or lactation specialists, breastfeeding support groups like the LaLecha League and your child’s pediatrician can all offer assistance.
+If you’re having a tough time it doesn’t mean you can’t breastfeed.
+Reach out for guidance and support.
+Hospital medical staff, doulas or lactation specialists, breastfeeding support groups like the LaLecha League and your baby’s pediatrician are all there to offer assistance.

 Do you work outside the home?
+If you do, I want to remind you of your rights!
 Washington State law protects pregnant women from discrimination, but it also supports working mothers.
-Know your rights are WithInReach.
-Look to LegalVoice for more information and resources.
+WithInReach discusses your rights as a pregnant, working woman.
+Check LegalVoice for more information and resources for help.

-It’s in everyone’s best interest; yours, your baby’s, and society’s to have healthy babies that grow into healthy children.
-Knowledge is power; power is choice.
+It’s in everyone’s best interest; yours, babies, and society’s to have healthy babies.
+Healthy babies grow into healthy children.
+Knowledge is power and power is choice.
 Women have choices.
 Educate yourself.
-Decide what’s best for you, your baby and your family.
+Decide what’s best for you, your baby and family.